 Click here to view a video presentation on the Holocaust in Rwanda.

-26 Years ago, 6 April 1994, one of the most dreadful campaigns of mass murder was unleashed upon the Tutsi people of Rwanda.
+28 years ago, on 6 April 1994, one of the most dreadful campaigns of mass murder was unleashed upon the Tutsi people of Rwanda.
 In just 100 days, more people had been slaughtered with machetes and clubs than have died from atomic weapons in all of history.

 Central to the MRND strategy was to sow confusion so that no one would know what was happening.
 They isolated their victims by imposing a news blackout, cutting telephone links, establishing a dense network of roadblocks and imposing a nationwide curfew.
 These measures kept people in their homes and prevented most people from fleeing.
 By cutting communications and restricting travel, they isolated their victims and sought to stifle the flow of news.